rlemaigre/Easy-DnD/README.md

 Easy-DnD is a drag and drop implementation for Vue.js 2 that uses only standard mouse events instead of the HTML5 drag and drop API, which is [impossible to work with](https://www.quirksmode.org/blog/archives/2009/09/the_html5_drag.html).
 Think of it as a way to transfer data from some components to others using the mouse or support for a mouse assisted copy/cut - paste.

+# Status

+Big work in progress.
+Expect frequent changes in the API.

 # Demo

 The following demo defines five Drag components that can be dragged into three Drop components, one that accepts even numbers, one that accepts odd numbers and one that accepts any number but removes them once the drag is complete.